Locating the QCD critical point through contours of constant entropy density

 Remarkably, this value is close to where the Roberge-Weiss~(RW) transition endpoint~\cite{Roberge:1986mm,Philipsen:2014rpa,Czaban:2015sas} is expected in the plane of temperature and imaginary chemical potential, namely $T_{\rm RW} = 208 \pm 5$~MeV~\cite{Bonati:2016pwz,Dimopoulos:2021vrk}, and $\mu_{B, \rm RW}/T_{\rm RW} = i \pi$~\cite{Roberge:1986mm}.
 One should note that our new expansion does not explicitly incorporate the RW periodicity $\mu_B \to \mu_B + i 2 \pi T$ of the partition function and the exact relation between the extracted CP at imaginary $\mu_B$ and the RW endpoint requires further investigations.

 \paragraph*{\bf Conclusion.} In this Letter, a novel method for determining the QCD critical point is proposed, based on the crossings of constant entropy density contours.
 The expansion~\eqref{eq:expS} of the $s = \rm const.$ line away from $\mu_B = 0$ is utilized, which overcomes the shortcomings of other expansion schemes by permitting the description of a CP and a first-order phase transition already at the leading expansion order.
-Utilizing this novel expansion and the continuum-extrapolated lattice QCD data from the Wuppertal-Budapest collaboration for entropy density $s(T)$ and baryon susceptibility $\chi_2^B(T)$ as input, we find evidence for the presence of the QCD critical point in the QCD phase diagram at $(T_c,\mu_{B,c}) = (114.3 \pm 6.9, 602.1 \pm 62.1)~\text{MeV}$, with the quoted uncertainty corresponding exclusively to the propagation of lattice QCD errors for $s(T)$ and $\chi_2^B(T)$.
+Utilizing this novel expansion at order $\mathcal{O}(\mu_B^2)$ and the continuum-extrapolated lattice QCD data from the Wuppertal-Budapest collaboration for entropy density $s(T)$ and baryon susceptibility $\chi_2^B(T)$ as input, we find evidence for the presence of the QCD critical point in the QCD phase diagram at $(T_c,\mu_{B,c}) = (114.3 \pm 6.9, 602.1 \pm 62.1)~\text{MeV}$, with the quoted uncertainty corresponding exclusively to the propagation of lattice QCD errors for second order baryon susceptibility and entropy density.
+It remains to be seen whether the CP estimate obtained here at $\mathcal{O}(\mu_B^2)$ order reflects the true QCD CP or a breakdown of the expansion for unrelated reasons.